petrusd10s/atmosphere-updater-v/README.md

-# THIS PROJECT IS ARCHIVED.
+# THIS PROJECT IS ARCHIVED AND THIS VERSION IS A SIMPLE FORK.

 I am no longer updating any of my switch homebrew apps.
 This also means that there will be no more public releases made by me.